Shingles (Herpes Zoster) In Children: Treatment And Prevention

 Complications Of Shingles In Children

 Rashes from shingles infection may get infected with bacteria and lead to a skin infection called cellulitis.
 After the rash subsides, the pain may continue for a long time and cause discomfort in children.
+Therefore, seeking medical care and following up with the treatment is important to prevent or manage these complications early on, even if the rashes and symptoms subside.
 Consult your child’s doctor to get tips on pain management if such complications arise (4).

 protip_icon Point to consider